This blog post was originally published on April 27, 2017.

-GDPR will impact not only EU-based entities, but virtually every business dealing with customers (a.k.a. data subjects) within the European Union – both data controllers (e.g. companies) and data processors (e.g. cloud-software vendors).
+GDPR impacts not only EU-based entities, but virtually every business dealing with customers (a.k.a. data subjects) within the European Union – both data controllers (e.g. companies) and data processors (e.g. cloud-software vendors).

 Now, let’s proceed to some more detailed aspects of GDPR.
-In the next section of this article, we’ll show you what exactly should change in your web analytics tracking when the new legislation comes into effect.
+In the next section of this article, we’ll show you what how to adjust web analytics tracking to the demands of new law.

 Firstly, let us introduce you to two concepts that are crucial to web tracking under GDPR – personal data and consent.